Living with a Host Family in Madrid

 Of course when it was time to head home, the weather in Madrid was beyond beautiful every day and I was even more attached to Jaime, Maria, and Claudia than I ever imagined.
 Saying goodbye to them was tough…they asked me to tuck them into bed the night before leaving, which made my eyes swell with tears and want to curl right up next to them.
 Add into the mix saying goodbye to all the friends I made while abroad, and those last few days were extremely bittersweet.

 While I was very happy to come home to see my family and friends, I wish there had remained a few more weeks to enjoy the remarkable city of Madrid and explore more of Europe.
 The best part about coming home, however, is telling everyone about your exciting stories and experiences in order to make them jealous of you!

 I hope that I have provided you with some information that can help you make an informed decision about traveling abroad.
 I will forever be extremely jealous of anyone getting ready to embark on the journey of a lifetime, no matter what type of program or destination you choose.
 Here are some websites that can provide you with a variety of options for going abroad:

 Kristen Fonte is from Long Island, NY.
-She graduated from the University of Delaware in May 2011 with a Bachelors of Science in Human Services and plans on starting my Master's in Occupational Therapy at SUNY Downstate in June 2012.
+She graduated from the University of Delaware with a Bachelors of Science in Human Services and plans on starting my Master's in Occupational Therapy at SUNY Downstate.
 During her year off, she took the prerequisite classes for her graduate program, worked as a waitress and Zumba Instructor, and took her 7-week trip to Spain.